berge-is-bome/d2wc/docs/user/configurator-options.md

 # Configurator Options

-The configurator options screen controls how `d2wc` behaves while you are using the GTK configurator and while Devilspie2 reports new windows.
+The configurator options screen controls how `d2wc` behaves.

 Open it from the main configurator window: